 - Rich skin feels buttery texture, light colour, long-lasting barrier protection.

 - Emits far less soot than regular paraffin candles and releases no toxins into the air

 - More environmentally-friendly choice and is safer for people and pets

 Pour Temp: 65-80 C

 FO Load: 8%-10%

 Formulating Tips: This wax has a lower melt point which helps with the burn and gives better glass adhesion.
-Suitable for container candles, tealights and clamshell melts.
+Suitable for container candles, tealights and clamshell melt.
 Not suitable for moulds.
 This wax does not require the addition of any other additives.
 It is formaldehyde-free, natural, not organic & not food grade.